 Paul Detwiler came to NETL in January 2009.
 Prior to joining the laboratory, he had served DOE in a number of positions: special assistant to the general counsel, acting manager of the Carlsbad Field Office, and deputy general counsel of NNSA.
 He worked for the law firm of Covington & Burling in Washington, DC, before coming to DOE in 1994.
 He has an AB degree from Dartmouth College, a PhD in ecology from Cornell University, a JD from George Washington University, and is a registered patent attorney.

-David J. Anna, Director, Office of Public Affairs
+Thomas J. Feeley, III, Director, Office of Public Affairs and Strategic Outreach

 Cynthia Powell, Director, Office of Research and Development

 Cynthia Powell supervises the onsite research personnel and laboratories in Albany, Oregon; and Pittsburgh, Pennsylvania; and Morgantown, West Virginia.
 Dr. Powell was previously the Materials Science Focus Area Lead at NETL.
 She has over 15 years experience in high-temperature phase and microstructural development of structural materials and the effects of these phase changes on the bulk properties of these materials.
 She received her Ph.D. in materials science from Case Western Reserve University preceded by an M.S. and B.S. in ceramic engineering from Clemson University.
 Her research also addressed microstructure/processing relationships in a wide range of intermetallic, metallic, ceramic, and composite materials, and the influence of microstructure on the tribological performance of ceramics and ceramics-based composites.

 John R. Duda, Director, Strategic Center for Natural Gas and Oil